andre-maree/Microflow/README.md

 #### MicroflowStart
 This contains 3 functions responsible starting project execution.
-  * "Microflow_InsertOrUpdateProject" : Must be called first after project creation or midification before "Microflow_HttpStart" can be called.
+  * "Microflow_InsertOrUpdateProject" : Must be called first after project creation or modification before "Microflow_HttpStart" can be called.
 This will persist the needed project meta data that is needed for the project to run.
 When running multiple concurrent instances, it is not needed to call this every time when a new instance starts to run.
   * "Microflow_HttpStart" : This will start the run of a project by calling "Start".
   * "Start" : This starts the project run by getting a list of top level steps and then calls "ExecuteStep" for each top level step.